PackeTsar/radiuid/README.md

 Fixed in dev1.0.1. kog_writer now only has one input argument and it uses the global logfile var.

+**Fixed issue #8: Retest installer utility with all different inputs.**

+Fixed in dev1.0.1.
+Tested the utility with different inputs and in different scenarios.
+Added some error checking for certain situations.

 ADDED FEATURES:
      - Added logging of CLI commands to log file for accounting purposes using the cli_log_writer method.